- Section I: The ring

 Doping control (drug testing) may be required.

-* After fight examination of each fighter by the ringside physician is compulsory.
+*An immediate post-fight examination of each fighter by physician is compulsory.

 2. Weight distribution

-The current WKN World Ratings should be consulted for current weight categories and weight spreads.
-Current ratings may be obtained from the WKN World Office.
+The current Ratings should be consulted for current weight categories and weight spreads.

-The weigh-in procedure should be held the day before the event, at least 24 hrs before the time of the event.
-The used scales are subject to approval by the WKN representative.
-All weights stripped.
+The weigh-in procedure should be held a day before the event, at least 24 hrs before the start time of the event.
+The used scales are subject to approval by WKN representative and/or local sports regulating authority (Commission).

 4. Making weight – non-title bouts

-In non-title professional bouts, if a fighter fails to make the specified in his contract weight, he will forfeit, according to the following schedule:
+In non-title professional bouts, if a fighter fails to make the specified in his contract weight, he will forfeit, according to the following:

 - 5-7 lbs over = 40% penalty